scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/11/17
+Today, we reviewed lists, and learned about dictionaries.
+We used the two in a coding example where we needed to use variables and dictionaries to allow the code to work.
+I leanred more about Atom and how it works, as well as how to link python to Atom.
+I remember what code to enter into python, but with the new feature I don't need to use it anymore!
+I continued working on my pokemon project as well, and coded the bacic format.
+I will go back and add more features like text scrolling and possibly even pictures!
+I learned how to combine strings as well, which helped with the last line of code.
+I am getting much more comfortable with the code, and I am learning lots.
+Today was a huge success!

+# Reflection
 ## 7/10/17
 Today, I worked on setting up my laptop for the project we are starting.
 I installed Python on my laptop, as well as Atom and Git desktop.
 I tried searching through the programs to get comfortable with how they work.
 I am struggling with this, but tonight I am going to play around with the programs.
 I am also struggling with figuring out the code for the Pokemon project.
 We are using print and input, as well as functions to make it work.
 I will have to watch videos on how to do this, since my chromebook was not the ideal coding tool when we were learning about it.
 I believe it is saved in my google docs, but learning more about it won't hurt.
 I am excited to write this code, even though it looks scary right now.
 One thing I need to work on is using lists.
 I had trouble making the number creator last week, so I will have to work on this tonight too.